mukitur/Samarium-Dental-Studio/README.md

 * React Bootstrap
 * React Router
 * Firebase for Authentication
+* Use Context API
 * Font Awesome
-* Use React Hook Form for Appoinment
+* Use React Hook Form for Appointment